-As veterans and members of the military, knowing the person who represents you in the government is also a veteran is a big deal.
-When you hear that your members of Congress have served in the military, you start to think that maybe, just maybe they will be able to understand what you are going through, what your needs are, and what would benefit the veteran and military community as a whole.
+As veterans and members of the military, knowing that those who represent you in the government are also a veteran is reassuring.
+When you hear that your members of Congress have served in the military, you feel that they will better understand what you and your family are going through, what your needs are, and what would benefit the veteran and military community as a whole.

 In the November 2018 midterm elections, there were 435 House seats and 35 Senate seats up for grabs.
 Over 200 veterans ran for office in the 2018 Midterm elections, with 18 veterans winning their first term in the House of Representatives and one in the Senate.

 Percentage of Veterans in Congress

 If you look at the United States as a whole, the amount of veterans has dropped.
 According to the Census Bureau, 7% of Americans were veterans in 2016, compared to 18% in 1980.
 According to the Pew Research Center, Gulf War veterans have passed the amount of Vietnam era veterans.
 As of 2016, there were 6.8 million Vietnam veterans and 7.1 million Gulf War veterans.
 Those who are considered Gulf War veterans are those who have served from 1990 to present times, and there is some overlap between the two.

 The draft ended in 1973, and since then the US military has been an all volunteer military force.
 While having served is important and beneficial when it comes to issues all veterans face, it is also encouraging that we’ve seen an increase in Post-9/11 veterans to possibly help address the specific issues and concerns faced by these younger generations of veterans.